Simple Swaps for a Zero Waste Bathroom

 I realize this won’t be for everyone.
 Most standard deodorants contain aluminum which has been linked to potential health issues when absorbed into the body in large amounts.
 Please note, I am not a health professional in any way.
 However, I did decide to personally make the swap to natural deodorant earlier this year.
 Natural deodorants do not contain the chemicals that general antiperspirants do and bodies will respond differently to all of them.
 I went through a number of natural deodorants before I found one I truly liked and felt worked.
 The deodorant is called “No Pong” and comes in a small tin container.
 I love that the product is Canadian-made, plastic-free, and is a very convenient size for travel.
 The tin container can easily be reused and recycled.

-Note: I have friends that swear by DIY deodorant which would be another great alternative, however I have yet to experiment with this myself.
-If you've found a great recipe that works for you, feel free to share in the comments below!
+Note: I have friends that swear by DIY deodorant which would be another great alternative, however, I have yet to experiment with this myself.
+If you've found a great recipe that works for you, feel free to share!

 Menstrual Cup / Period Panties

 Another favourite swap of mine that I’ll happily speak about with anyone who will listen is plastic/waste-free period products!
 I first switched from tampons to the Diva Cup several years ago, ridding me of the dreaded monthly stock-up of boxed tampons.
 Bleached products with plastic applicators that alter your pH levels and the health of your vagina?
 No thanks.
 I purchased my Diva Cup at Shoppers Drugmart (a Canadian drugstore) and swore I would never go back.
 I love the reliability of the cup and not having to change a tampon every 4-6 hours.
 Menstrual cups can be worn for up to 12 hours and can hold approximately 20-32ml (depending on the size you get).
 It might take a bit to get used to the insertion but trust me, it’s worth it.
 Just be sure to boil your cup for about 10 mins or so between cycles to keep it sterilized.